rofrol/zig-utils/README.md

 The `zupd-src` script is an updater script that builds from source.

-The script also requires a `zig` folder to exist in `$HOME/.local` as well as this containing a `ver` folder, with a temporary folder in it called whatever your heart desires, and you must then create a symlink to it in the `zig` folder so that your directory structure looks like this:
+The script requires any build deps zig needs, as well as a `zig` folder to exist in `$HOME/.local` as well as this containing a `ver` folder, with a temporary folder in it called whatever your heart desires, and you must then create a symlink to it in the `zig` folder so that your directory structure looks like this: